tea and how to make ice tea

 Fermentation is often used to describe making tea, but it is essentially an oxidation process; the polyphenols are exposed to oxygen and oxidase enzymes, which convert the polyphenols into theaflavins and thearubigins.

 The polyphenols in the tea leaves are stable as long as the leaves remain on the live plant.
-The oxidation process starts naturally as soon as the leaves are picked (like an apple beginning to go brown once it has been cut).
+The oxidation process starts naturally when the leaves are picked (like an apple beginning to go brown once cut).

 Applying heat during processing stops the oxidation process and enzyme activity.
-By controlling the degree of oxidation, the tea-maker creates tea’s distinctive flavor and chemical profile.
+By controlling the degree of oxidation, the tea maker creates tea’s distinctive flavour and chemical profile.

 Note: Green, white and yellow teas are subject to very little oxidation because they are heated soon after picking.

-The polyphenol content of these teas is very similar to that of the fresh leaves, and the brewed tea has a mild flavor.
+The polyphenol content of these teas is very similar to that of the fresh leaves, and the brewed tea has a mild flavour.

 In contrast, for black tea, the leaves are cut and bruised.
 This disrupts the cell structure and allows all the leaf juices (containing polyphenols) and enzymes to mix, allowing complete oxidation.